 The Corporation leases a second building under a lease agreement with KIPP Philadelphia Charter School (KPCS) that expires in June 2026, with an option to extend the lease through fiscal year 2031.
 The renewal options are not reasonably certain to be exercised and are not included in the measurement of the lease assets and liabilities.
-Monthly rent payments were \$56,517 during fiscal year 2023 and fluctuate annually as part of the fee schedule.
+During fiscal year 2024, the lease agreement was amended to increase the monthly rent payments.
+Monthly rent payments were \$112,000 and \$56,517 during fiscal years 2024 and 2023, respectively, and fluctuate annually as part of the fee schedule.